mikes222/mapsforge_flutter/packages/mapsforge_flutter/README.md

 3. Update documentation for API changes
 4. Ensure performance optimizations are maintained
 5. Test with various map data sources and scenarios
+6. **Buy me a coffee:** If you'd like to support the project financially, consider [buying me a coffee](https://buymeacoffee.com/mikes222).
+Your support helps cover the costs of development and keeps the project growing.

 # Examples